"If you want to make an impact among your colleagues, look especially at the journals that they're reading and publishing in."

 Write & Publish - Choosing where to publish, protecting your intellectual property, and more about the Edinburgh Napier University repository.

-Open Access - The Open Access blog brings together key information about complying with the University's Open Access policy, including the helpful decision tree (what does it all mean for you?)
+Open Access - The Open Access blog brings together key information about complying with the University's Open Access policy.

 Copyright - How to stay on the right side of copyright law, including protecting your own copyright when you publish and ensuring that you use others' work fairly.